rhayana-b/portfolio/README.md

 # Portfolio
-Some freelancer projects I made and some contributions I daily make as a FrontEnd developer at Guidance Experts (www.guidance.dev)
+Some projects I worked with on the last 2 years as FrontEnd Developer into Guidance, Zup and some freelancer jobs.

-## Sobre Nós - Revista HSM (2020 - actual)
+## Sobre Nós (about us) - Revista HSM (2020 - actual)

-Well, at Guidance Experts I am working mainly for Revista HSM project.
+Well, at Guidance Experts I was working mainly for Revista HSM project.
 Creating components, new features and maintaining the site.
 For a small view I separated the landing page ['Sobre Nós'](https://www.revistahsm.com.br/sobre-nos) that I built from zero following the design on Figma.
-But there is a little piece of me in most of the pages and features on Revista HSM.
-Feel free to navigate for the site https://www.revistahsm.com.br/sobre-nos
+But there is a little piece of me in most of the pages and features around all the site platform for Revista HSM.
+Feel free to navigate for the website https://www.revistahsm.com.br/sobre-nos

-Using NextJs and TailwindCSS to created all components freely as we need.
+On this project we were using NextJs and TailwindCSS to created all components as we wanted them.
 No UI lib used for components.

 ![image](https://user-images.githubusercontent.com/51388356/110219297-1c9dc900-7e9d-11eb-84c1-5f10d707de5c.png)

 ## BookOffice (2020)

-At Guidance last year I had the chance to work for the [BookOffice](https://bookoffice.com.br/) project, where you can rent rooms and offices to work for hours or days.
+At Guidance last year I had the chance to work on some features for [BookOffice](https://bookoffice.com.br/) project, where you can rent rooms and offices to work for hours or days.

 ![image](https://user-images.githubusercontent.com/51388356/110219493-4efbf600-7e9e-11eb-9b5b-60e1654a8887.png)